Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond: Gravitational wave observations

-where $\mathcal{T}$ is the duration of data collection, which we set to $\mathcal{T}=3\,\text{years}$, and $h^2\Omega_{\rm{Sens}}(f)$ is the sensitivity curve of a given detector.
-Then we find the minimum $\alpha_{\rm min}$ such that $\mathrm{SNR}=10$ is satisfied.
+In order to determine whether a signal can be detected, we compute the power-law integrated curves (PLIC) \cite{Thrane:2013oya} for each experiment.
+Then, for each set of parameters, we find the minimum $\alpha_{\rm min}$ such that the energy density spectrum is at least as large as the PLIC under consideration.
+An easy way to picture this procedure is to realise that the spectra with $\alpha=\alpha_{\rm min}$ are tangent to the PLICs.
+Increasing $\alpha$ increases the length of the hyperkination plateau, so if the spectrum is tangent to a PLIC, it will be above it for some frequency range if $\alpha>\alpha_{\rm min}$.

 In Fig. \ref{jdvasdbfiasdf}, we show some example spectra with a large enough SNR, superimposed with the sensitivity curves for all considered experiments.
 In the same figure, we also show a grid of lines with the same slope as $\Omega_{\rm GW}^{\rm kin}(f,\eta_0)$ to showcase how in a setup with inflation being followed by usual kination most of the signals would violate the BBN bound.
 Hyperkination fixes this by truncating the spectrum and introducing a new plateau at high frequencies.

-We report the results of parameter space scans as contour plots in Figs.~\ref{fig:LIGOresults} and \ref{adifbaisdf}.
-There, for each pair $(H,\Omega_{\rm r}^{\rm end})$, we give the minimum $\alpha_{\rm min}$ such that $\text{SNR}=10$, for each experiment.
-For every $\alpha>\alpha_{\rm min}$, $\text{SNR}>10$.
-In the case of SKA, the maximum value that we find is $\text{SNR}=5$, below our criterion for observability.
+We report the results of parameter space scans as contour plots in Fig.~\ref{fig:LIGOresults}.
+There, for each pair $(H,\Omega_{\rm r}^{\rm end})$, we give the minimum $\alpha_{\rm min}$ such that the signal is detectable, for each experiment.
 We emphasize that the totality of the successful parameter space is contained in these figures.
-Besides the maximum value of $H$ from \eqref{eq:H_max}, the parameter space is bounded at small $H$ by the BBN timing condition \eqref{eq:f_reh_bound}, at small $\Omega_{\rm r}^{\rm end}$ by the BBN energy density conditon \eqref{eq:BBN_Omega_GW_bound}, and at large $\Omega_{\rm r}^{\rm end}$ by the requirement that the higher hyperkination plateau much reach the lower end of the sensitivity band for the given experiment.
+Besides the maximum value of $H$ from Eq.~\eqref{eq:H_max}, the parameter space is bounded at small $H$ by the BBN timing condition $f_{\rm reh}>f_{\rm BBN}$, at small $\Omega_{\rm r}^{\rm end}$ by the BBN energy density condition in Eq.~\eqref{eq:BBN_Omega_GW_bound} and the LVK O3 exclusion bound, and at large $\Omega_{\rm r}^{\rm end}$ by the requirement that the higher hyperkination plateau must reach the lower end of the sensitivity band for the given experiment.